The Barbara Haney Irvine Library & Archives

-The Barbara Haney Irvine Library is located at historic Paulsdale, Alice Paul’s family home and the site of the Alice Paul Institute.
-It was named in 2015 to honor the Alice Paul Institute’s founding president.
-The library includes a small women’s history library including biographies, feminist theory, gender studies, and juvenile literature.
-The library also includes the Alice Paul Archives.
-The Alice Paul Archives features original copies of The Suffragist and Equal Rights newspapers, photographs, and Equal Rights Amendment research.
+The Barbara Haney Irvine Library & Archives is located on the 3rd floor of the Alice Paul Institute.
+It was named in 2015 to honor the API’s founding president.
+The library includes a small women’s history library of biographies, feminist theory, gender studies, and juvenile literature.
+It also holds the Alice Paul Archives, which features original copies of The Suffragist and Equal Rights newspapers, photographs, and Equal Rights Amendment research.
 The Paul family photograph albums show images of family members in addition to notable Quakers.
-The archives also house Alice Paul’s personal library, which includes women’s history books, school textbooks, poetry, and an original set of Charles Dickens’ novels.
+The archives also houses Alice Paul’s personal library, which includes women’s history books, school textbooks, poetry, and a set of Charles Dickens’ novels.

 The Alice Paul Archives are grouped in the following collections: